pitastrudl/globalid-website/README.md

 - Add releases on builds from main
 - For better security posture, custom scripts could be developed for CloudFront invalidations instead of using GH premade Actions
 - Make deployments only on merged PRs and protect the main branch
+- If ingress data would be a concern, s3 sync could be done with an --update switch.